aicers/giganto/README.md

 For the `max_mb_of_level_base`, the last level has 100,000 times capacity, and it is about 90% of total capacity.
 Therefore, about `db_total_mb / 111111` is appropriate.
-For example, `90`MB or less for 10TB Database, `900`MB or less for 100TB would be appropriate.
+For example, 90 MB or less for 10 TB Database, 900 MB or less for 100 TB would be appropriate.

 These values assume you've used all the way up to level 6, so the actual values may change if you want to grow your data further at the level base.
-So if it's less than `512`MB, it's recommended to set default value of `512`MB.
+So if it's less than 512 MB, it's recommended to set default value of 512 MB.

 If there is no `addr_to_peers` option in the configuration file, it runs in standalone mode, and if there is, it runs in cluster mode for P2P.

-If there is no `log_dir` option in the configuration file, logs will be written to stdout instead of to a specific path's log file.

 ## Test